RonaldAllanRivera/book-reader/README.md

     run_gui.py              # Tkinter GUI entrypoint
 ```

-The design deliberately keeps **SLZ-specific selectors** and **LLM wiring** in their own modules so they can be adapted without rewriting the entire application.
+The design deliberately keeps **site-specific selectors** and **LLM wiring** in their own modules so they can be adapted without rewriting the entire application.

 ---